Dyadic double/debiased machine learning for analyzing determinants of free trade agreements: The Determinants of FTAs

-In this section, we reconsider a classic network setting: the formation of free trade agreements across countries.
-We compare our proposed method of dyadic ML to traditional methods for analyzing determinants of free trade agreements (FTA) using both parsimonious and rich empirical models.
+In this section, we reconsider the classic network setting: the formation of free trade agreements across countries.
+We compare our proposed method of dyadic DML to traditional methods for analyzing determinants of free trade agreements (FTA) using both parsimonious and rich empirical models.
 In this sense, we contribute towards addressing the ``inherent complexity and ambiguity'' of the ``pure economic theory of trading blocs,'' \citep[][p.
-60]{krugman1993regionalism} and add to the literature confirming the assertion ``detailed empirical work is the right direction'' needed to make headway. \citet{baier2004economic} pioneered empirical studies in this field, and a number of other studies have followed since that time.
+60]{krugman1993regionalism} and add to the literature confirming the assertion ``detailed empirical work is the right direction'' needed to make headway. \citet{baier2004economic} pioneered empirical studies in this field, and a large number of subsequent studies have followed since that time based on their foundational specification.
 We aim to strengthen our understanding of the conclusions produced in this literature by conducting a new empirical analysis with the following econometric details in mind: 1. we control for high-dimensional covariates in order to mitigate unobserved endogeneity or unobserved confoundedness; and 2. we account for the dyadic dependence inherent in trade data and, for the first time, report standard errors robust to this source of misleading inference.

 Consider the empirical model

 where $Y_{ij}$ is the dummy variable if there is a bilateral FTA between $i$ and $j$ as of year 2000.
 The parsimonious specification includes four classic explanatory variables $(D_{ij},X_{ij}')'$: (A) the logarithm of the population-weighted bilateral distance between $i$ and $j$ in kilometers, (B) the sum of the logarithms of the per-capita GDPs of $i$ and $j$ in the baseline year, (C) the absolute difference of the logarithms of the per-capita GDPs between $i$ and $j$ in the baseline year, and (D) the absolute difference of the logarithms of the capital-labor ratios between $i$ and $j$ in the baseline year.
 Following \citet{baier2004economic} we complete our most parsimonious specification by including in the square of the difference of the logarithms of the capital-labor ratio.